 • wish to stop using tobacco but are finding it hard

-CBT can help you find new ways to face stressful situations.
-This type of therapy can help address some of the factors that cause breathlessness or make it worse.
-Your doctor might recommend it alongside pulmonary rehabilitation.
+CBT can help you find new ways to face stressful situations like breathlessness.
+This type of therapy can also help address some factors that cause or worsen breathlessness.
+A doctor might recommend it alongside pulmonary rehabilitation.

 Oxygen